-With moratorium over, N. Carolina towns OK LGBT protections
+Moratorium over: N. Carolina towns advance LGBT protections

 Two other towns in Orange County planned discussions on largely similar ordinances starting Tuesday in Carrboro and Wednesday in Chapel Hill, which is home of the University of North Carolina’s flagship campus.
 The city of Durham, with 275,000 people, will consider such protections next week, according to gay-rights groups.

-“It’s a new day for LGBTQ North Carolinians, who for too long have lived under the legacy of discrimination in this state,” Equality NC executive director Kendra Johnson said in a news release.
+“It’s a new day for LGBTQ North Carolinians, who for too long have lived under the legacy of discrimination in this state,” Equality North Carolina executive director Kendra Johnson said in a news release.
 Her group and others started a campaign in the fall to urge cities and towns to act.

 Johnson cited the painful legacy of House Bill 2, which the Republican-dominated legislature approved and then-GOP Gov. Pat McCrory signed into law in March 2016.
 The measure, which was a response to action by the Charlotte City Council, barred additional non-discrimination ordinances by towns and cities.